knub/skypyblue/README.md

-skyblue
+skypyblue
 =======

-Implementation of the SkyBlue constraint solver in a dynamic programming language.
+Implementation of the SkyBlue constraint solver in Python.